 When a system is reviewed for migration there should be a road map that outlines everything the system should do and how people interact with it.
 Priorities should be clear and authorized personnel should be noted.
 If this is not clearly written it means that deadlines may be pushed back and possible loss of features or concepts may result.

 Often times there are features or concepts of a system that have a level of priority.
 These priorities should be listed in the road map.
 This will help determine if a feature is really needed and if additional considerations should be made for higher priority items.

 Often times when migrating a system, there are concepts or features that don’t translate exactly as they did before.
 It is recommended that your focus be placed on what is being accomplished and how efficiently is it accomplished instead of how the concept or feature was before.
 Good communication during a migration allows you as the owner or manager to understand these issues and make an appropriate decision moving forward.

 Significant setbacks can occur if there is confusion on who has the authority to say what goes and what doesn’t when issues arise.
 This can usually be avoided if a well-thought-out road map is constructed before implementation begins.

 There is usually a significant amount of time invested in testing a system by the developers during implementation.
 However, it is ultimately the requestor’s responsibility to give it a thorough review as they have the best relationship and understanding of the data and processes the system manages.
 Doing so in a timely fashion before and after deployment will help to resolve any bugs.

 There are different approaches to the modernization and replacement of legacy claim systems.
 The insurance claims management industry is embracing change now more than ever before.
-With the right knowledge and a solid roadmap large deployments and replacement solutions can successfully become less stressful and contain less business risks.
+With the right knowledge and a solid roadmap, large deployments and replacement solutions can successfully become less stressful and contain fewer business risks.